Table of Contents

 Electric boat drive

 The first part of program F was ride by electric boat from places which are signed as P1 - P3.
 The ride took us about half an hour.
 It was a little bit colder than I expected.
 If you are visiting Plitvice outside the summer season, follow the weather forecast and warm yourself up if necessary.
 After we finished the boat ride, the weather got warmer and it was ideal for sightseeing.

 After finishing the boat ride, it was time to start the walking part of the program.
 The walk took approximately 2.5 hours, with a distance of 3 kilometres.
 An important tip is to wear good shoes.
 I recommend sneakers or hiking boots.
 Do not wear flip flops since it may make your tour less comfortable.

-The first prominent natural attractions that could be seen from the walkway was Milinovacki waterfall.
+The first prominent natural attraction that could be seen from the walkway was Milinovacki waterfall.
 I believe it will be even more beautiful during late spring when vegetation is lush.

-Next interesting sight is called Milka Trnina Cascades, a waterfall located few hundred meters away from Milinovacki waterfall.
+The next interesting sight is called Milka Trnina Cascades, a waterfall located a few hundred meters away from Milinovacki waterfall.

 After the Big Waterfall, it was time to walk towards the viewpoint.
 I consider this place as the most beautiful view of program F.

 When I saw the last program station, I couldn't believe it passed so fast.
 Three hours seemed like a minute to me.
-So much of beautiful nature.
+So much beautiful nature.

-It was time to do the last part of the program F: train ride back to the place of departure (Entrance 2).
+It was time to do the last part of the program F: the train ride back to the place of departure (Entrance 2).

-I hope to get back to Plitvice during late spring when I will have a chance to enjoy lush vegetation and full Park visit.
+I hope to get back to Plitvice during late spring when I will have a chance to enjoy the lush vegetation and full Park visit.